 Moderate - Full refund within 24 hours of purchase or up to a week in advance of the class, then a 75% refund within the first week of the class.

-Limited - Full refund within 24 hours of purchase or up to a week in advance of the class.
+Limited - Full refund within 24 hours of purchase until the class begins or up to a week in advance of the class.

 If you transfer into a class section and then withdraw, the timing of the refund policy (per the policies above) will apply based on the start time of the earliest class section you enrolled in, as opposed to the class section you were transferred into.
 For example, if you originally enrolled in a December 1st section and transfer into a December 15th section of the same class, the policy timeframes from the December 1st section will apply.